 That’s to say nothing of the long-term environmental damage that can occur when commercial herbicides get into our soil and water supplies.

-So yes, natural weed killers seem like a good way to go, but how exactly do you make them?
+So yes, natural weed killers seem like a good way to go, but how exactly do you make homemade weed killer?

 Making homemade weed killer keeps your garden looking at its best in a way that it is cheaper and safer than using chemical-based products from a gardening center.